NickCulbertson/AudioKit-Experiments/README.md

 # AudioKit Experiments
 This project is a place to post my various AudioKit app experiments.
 I'm starting this for Codevember 2023, and hopefully it'll continue into the future.
-Feel free to use these examples however you like!
+Feel free to use these examples however you'd like!
 ## Current Examples
 (Click the image to watch AudioKit Experiments | Exploring 12 New Mini Projects)